 If you have not been in business in Washington long enough to report four calendar quarters by September 30, we calculate your business size by averaging the number of employees reported over the quarters for which reporting exists.
+This includes 'no payroll' reports.

 Paid Leave: Small employers are responsible for remitting the employee portion of the Paid Leave premium.
-Businesses with fewer than 50 employees (as calculated by the department) are exempt from the employer portion of the Paid Leave premium, but can choose to opt in on an annual basis.
+Businesses with fewer than 50 employees (as calculated by the department) are exempt from the employer portion of the Paid Leave premium, but can choose to opt in for the year between Jan.1 and March 31 of that year.
 Employers may withhold the employee share of the premium or choose to cover some or all of the premium as an added benefit.

-WA Cares Fund: Regardless of business size, the WA Cares Fund premium is entirely employee-funded.
+WA Cares: Regardless of business size, the WA Cares premium is entirely employee-funded.
 Employers may withhold the employee share of the premium or opt to cover some of all of the premium as an added benefit.